google/langfun/README.md

 | ui                  | UI enhancements                          |

-For example, to install a nightly build that includes Google-powered LLMs, full modality support, and UI enhancements, use:
+For example, to install a nightly build that includes VertexAI access, full modality support, and UI enhancements, use:
 ```
-pip install langfun[llm-google,mime,ui] --pre
+pip install langfun[vertexai,mime,ui] --pre
 ```

 *Disclaimer: this is not an officially supported Google product.*